Time is a valuable commodity. By climbing Mount Everest in just 3 weeks we are fundamentally changing the way high-mountaineering expeditions are run.

 Registration for the Everest Flash expedition is subject to a personal consultation.

 Preparation is key for an Everest expedition to be carried out in such a short timeframe.
 This starts with an individual consultation, where targets and training schedules are determined.
 Each team member must have comprehensive high-altitude mountain experience.
 Intense physical fitness and mental resilience training must be carried out in the months leading up to the expedition.
 Furthermore, we emphasize the importance of careful acclimatization.
 This will take place at your home using hypoxic tents: every climber will receive an individual training schedule and will be acclimatized over a period of 8 weeks up to an altitude of approx. 7,000 meters.
 This means that most of the on-mountain acclimatization which carries risk and is exhausting can be skipped and the total duration of the expedition can be brought down to 4 weeks.
-If you have any questions, read our FAQs or contact us directly.

 The exact itinerary on Mount Everest is subject to changes in official regulations, weather and snow conditions, as well as the progress of line fixing along the route.
 The actual itinerary may differ.
 Schedules of other groups are also taken into account in order to avoid any potential bottlenecks.
 In addition to the basic framework which we provide, such as oxygen, Sherpa support, base camp set-up, route selection, high camp set-up etc., a successful ascent also involves a great deal of luck, good weather, and good physical and mental strength on the part of the climbers.
 We allow for maximum flexibility so that the expedition can be extended should circumstances require it, as long as participants wish to do so and are prepared to bear any additional costs incurred.